K4liber/consistent_importing/CfP.md

 I am currently working on Python project with around 100k lines of code.
 There were different strategies applied all around the repository when it comes to importing.
 I decided to understand deeply how importing works in Python and what is the best strategy for it.

-After deep debugging, research (there were actually a few presentations on the importing topic on different Python conferences), and hours trial and error I feel understand a topic good enought to share the knowledge.
+After deep debugging, research (there were already a few presentations on the importing topic on different Python conferences), and hours trial and error I feel understand a topic good enough to share the knowledge.
 For sure, I am not an expert, yet.
 Having in mind my shallow understanding before the research I would love to make other Python developers experience a similar boost of knowledge in this topic.

 The presentation is not just a copy of previous speeches.
 It includes considerations about importing strategy impact on architecture and tips for CI setup to assure consistency.